-- Plain kefir or plain greek style yogurt with almonds
+- Plain kefir or plain greek style yogurt with almonds, walnuts and ground flaxseeds

 - Stir fried veggies with eggs

 - An egg frittata with lots of sautéed veggies and pine nuts (I clean out whatever veggies I have in the fridge for my frittatas.)

-- Baked winter squash with cinnamon and pecans and drizzled with flaxseed oil (I love this for breakfast!)
+- Baked winter squash with cinnamon and pecans and drizzled with flaxseed or walnut oil (I love this for a winter dessert.)

 - Sauteed veggies and a baked red potato with butter

 - Creamy millet (millet made with 4 parts water to 1 part millet) topped with tons of sauteed veggies cooked in olive or coconut oil (a wonderful comfort food meal)